needForBeans/ip-info/README.md

 if NODE_ENV is set to "development" it will not download new or delete temporary data if it exists.
 <br>

-# maxmind
+<h3>maxmind</h3>
-To use maxmind you need to add your licence key in maxmind.json
+To use maxmind asn & city you need to add your licence key in maxmind.json

 # start
 ```